x-USantaTecla-game-sudoku/requirements/README.md

    ╚═══════════╩═══════════╩═══════════╝
      A   B   C   D   E   F   G   H   I

-Select square to assign: B2+8
+Select a square to assign: B2+8

    ╔═══════════╦═══════════╦═══════════╗
  9 ║ 5 | 3 |   ║   | 7 |   ║   |   |   ║